ietf-wg-acme/acme/draft-ietf-acme-acme.md

 than performing any re-encoding on the URL).
 The server SHOULD perform the corresponding string equality check, configuring each resource with the URL string provided to clients and having the resource check that requests have the same string in their "url" header parameter.
+The server MUST reject the request as unauthorized if the string equality check fails.

 ### "url" (URL) JWS Header Parameter